 The Goodwin College Financial Aid Office is dedicated to giving students the personal attention needed to help them find the financial means to pay for their college education.
-A variety of financial aid is available to qualified individuals in the form of grants, loans, part-time employment, and scholarships.
-Some of these funds originate from federal and state agencies and some originate from local government and community-based organizations.
+A variety of financial aid is available to qualified individuals in the form of grants, loans, parttime employment, and scholarships.
+Some of these funds originate from federal and state agencies and some originate from local government and communitybased organizations.
+Some funds originate from Goodwin College in the form of institutional grants.
 Scholarships and grants do not have to be repaid.
-Loans have to be paid back.
-Many loans are repaid after the student graduates or leaves the College.
+Loans have to be repaid.
+Typically, federal loans are repaid after the student graduates or is no longer enrolled in college.